jekhokie/jekhokie.github.io/_posts/2016-10-29-becoming-a-tech-leader.markdown

 in their works of art, and you should be no different in your Software Engineering career.

 As Software Engineers, our craft is design and code.
-Learning best practices for how to do something is a fantasic way to not only feel good about what you're designing, but move in the direction of perfection as well.
+Learning best practices for how to do something is a fantastic way to not only feel good about what you're designing, but move in the direction of perfection as well.
 If you are writing code, comment it.
 Format the code per the style guide of the language you are coding in.
 Make sure you don't mix whitespace and tabs.
 Don't mix camel-case and underscore-based variables.
 Keep your GitHub account well-documented and clean.
-These sound like extremely nit-pickey things, but honestly some of the best engineers I've encountered are those that take the time to go back and refactor their code for visual perfection as much as functional perfection - doing so demonstrates both an attention to detail that is unchallenged as well as pride in the work you are doing.
+These sound like extremely nit-picky things, but honestly some of the best engineers I've encountered are those that take the time to go back and refactor their code for visual perfection as much as functional perfection - doing so demonstrates both an attention to detail that is unchallenged as well as pride in the work you are doing.
 Writing code is an art (or can be), and your code is a direct reflection